frontfact/jvminspector/readme.md

-Attach to a running JVM and browse running classes
+Attach to a running JVM and browse loaded classes

 ![ui](ui.png)